Kailasapuram, Tiruchirapalli

-Kailasapuram is a township located 13 km from Tiruchirapalli in Tamil Nadu, India.
+Kailasapuram is a Neighborhood of the Tiruchirappalli, located 13 km from Tiruchirapalli in Tamil Nadu, India.
 It contains the manufacturing and housing of Bharat Heavy Electricals Limited (BHEL) as part of BHEL's 3000 acre Tiruchirapalli Complex.

 The township is maintained by civil township department of the company that covers nearly 2500 quarters.

 Location

 Kailasapuram is about 5 km from Grand Anaicut also known as "Kallanai", which is one of the oldest man made dams in the world, on the river Cauvery.Kailasapuram has its own waterworks in a place called Vengur close to the Kaveri river.

 Facilities

 Housing

 It is broadly divided into sectors namely A, B, C, D, E, Nehru Nagar, R, PH and K. The PH, Nehru nagar and K are a little away from Kailasapuram and is called Kamarajapuram.
 There are major shopping centers in A, C, B and K sectors.
 The quarters are also divided into Type 2,3,4,5,6 and the Executive Directors Bungalow.